0xsyo/fireverse/README.md

 2. The bot will log in with each account, play recommended songs, like them, and leave comments automatically.

+### Getting GROQ API Keys
+1. **Visit the GROQ API website:**
+    Go to [GROQ API](https://console.groq.com/keys) and sign up for an account if you don't already have one.

+2. **Create a new API key:**
+    Once logged in, navigate to the API keys section and create a new API key.
+Copy this key to use in your `.env` file.

 ## Instruksi Bahasa Indonesia

 ### Prasyarat